-The following table describes Identity and Access Management (IAM) roles that are associated with Cloud Run, and lists the permissions that are contained in each role.
+The following table describes Identity and Access Management (IAM) roles that are associated with Cloud Run (fully managed), and lists the permissions that are contained in each role.

 Roles can be granted to users on an entire project or on individual services.
 Read Managing Access via IAM to learn more.